Simultaneous optical phase and loss estimation revisited: measurement and probe incompatibility: Probe incompatibility for single-mode loss

 Lastly, we consider the probe states with strong squeezing, $| \psi^{(2)}_r (\chi) \rangle $, defined as the state in Eq. (\ref{gaussian_singlemode}) with $\bar{N}_r = \bar{N} - \bar{N}^p$ and $\bar{N}_\alpha = \bar{N}^p$ .
 The normalized QFI for these states is presented in Fig. \ref{gaussian_vs_optimization} for $\chi=0,\pi/4,\pi/2$.
 All cases converge to half of the ultimate quantum precision, which can be attributed to preparing the states with half photons in the probe mode and half in the ancillary mode.
+From this point onward, we will focus exclusively on the states with strong displacement, as they can reach the ultimate quantum limit for both parameters.